leonlinsx/minimal-mistakes/_posts/2017-07-24-banking-knowledge-base.md

     * Input data once and referring to that input throughout
     * Consistent layout and structure, ‘matrix integrity’
     * Colour coding
-    * Grouping not hiding rows and columns
+    * Grouping, not hiding rows and columns
-    * Aligning text rather than merging cels
+    * Aligning text rather than merging cells
     * Avoiding hardcodes in formulas where possible
     * Table of contents for calculations and figures
   * Formulas